The Yamanote

 Hibiya park was really pretty, autumn liked it.
 Came out from Hibiya park, and reached a nice cycle only road, near the Imperial Palace.
 Reached the Marunouchi side of Tokyo station… ’twas being renovated.

 Akihabra is everything Japan is known for.
-Manga dolls, Anime, Maid Cafes, Otaku and other asorted weirdness.
+Manga Dolls, Anime, Maid Cafes, Otaku and other Asorted Weirdness.

-But when you go to Akiba you gotta buy the chop sticks of course, thats what it is known for. ;)
+But when you go to Akiba you gotta buy the chop sticks of course, that’s what it is known for. ;)

 Maid Cafe.
 Called MaiDreamin.
 Never been that lost in Tokyo.
 Ever.
 I was greeted with a ‘Good evening master’ of course, or words to that effect.
 Weird guy dressed kind of like a maid fit right in.
-The maids do these power up fingers-in-shape-of-heart-thing to the hot-o cohee ordered.
+The maids do these power up fingers-in-shape-of-heart-thing to the hotto cohee ordered.
 Ketchup-bear on the omlette rice.
 Weird clap dance when someone orders a cocktail.
 Out at 4.

 Okachimachi: Lots of shops.
 Walked from okachimachi to Ueno because of the crowd.